 Additionally, the following imaging tests may be performed:

-- Chest x-ray (www.radiologyinfo.org/en/info.cfm?pg=chestrad): This noninvasive imaging test helps your doctor rule out other sources of chest pain such as pneumonia or aortic disease.
-Imaging with x-rays involves exposing the chest to a small dose of ionizing radiation to produce pictures of the chest and heart.
-See the Safety page (www.radiologyinfo.org/en/safety/index.cfm?pg=sfty_xray) for more information about x-rays.
+- Chest x-ray: This noninvasive imaging test helps your doctor rule out other sources of chest pain such as pneumonia.
+Imaging with x-rays involves exposing the chest to a small dose of radiation to produce pictures of the chest and heart.
+See the Safety page for more information about x-rays.

-- CT of the chest (www.radiologyinfo.org/en/info.cfm?pg=chestct): Chest CT is an even more sensitive test than chest x-ray that can identify other causes of chest pain such as aortic disease or blood clots in the lung blood vessels.
+- CT of the chest: Chest CT is a more sensitive test than chest x-ray that can identify other causes of chest pain such as aortic disease or blood clots in the blood vessels of the lungs.
 This imaging test combines special x-ray equipment with sophisticated computers to produce multiple images of the chest and heart.
-See the Safety page (www.radiologyinfo.org/en/safety/index.cfm?pg=sfty_xray) for more information about x-rays.
+See the Safety page for more information about x-rays.

-- Catheter angiography (www.radiologyinfo.org/en/info.cfm?pg=angiocath): In this invasive imaging test, a thin plastic tube, called a catheter, is inserted into an artery in your leg using a needle.
-The catheter is guided with a wire to inject contrast material into the coronary arteries to determine whether there are any areas of plaque buildup resulting in narrowing of the blood vessels.
-The images of the contrast material in the blood vessels are captured using x-rays.
+- Catheter angiography: In this invasive imaging test, a thin, long plastic tube, called a catheter, is inserted into an artery in your groin or hand using a needle.
+The catheter is guided with a wire into the coronary arteries and is used to inject contrast material directly into the coronary arteries to determine whether there is any narrowing of the blood vessels.
+Images of the contrast material in the blood vessels are captured using x-rays.
+Narrowed portions of the vessels can be reopened using either a balloon or stents.

-- Echocardiogram: During this test, a small transducer that produces high-frequency sound waves is used to create detailed images of the heart.
+- Echocardiogram: During this test, a transducer that produces high-frequency sound waves is used to create moving images of the heart.
 The motion of the walls of the heart is evaluated.
 If there is decreased motion within a portion of the wall of the heart, this could indicate decreased blood flow from narrowing of the coronary artery.
-An echo contrast material, which is a fluid with very tiny bubbles, may be injected through your arm to see if there is decreased blood flow to any area of your heart.
+Imaging can also be performed with a pharmaceutical agent stressing the heart to detect decreased motion in a portion of the heart muscle with stress.

-- Stress test with imaging: Imaging may be performed with a nuclear medicine tracer, echocardiography or MRI.
+- Myocardial Single Photon Emission Computed Tomography (SPECT): This stress test with imaging is performed with a nuclear medicine tracer.
 During an imaging stress test, the patient is usually asked to perform some kind of physical exercise like walking on a treadmill.
-If nuclear medicine is used for imaging, a radioactive tracer will be injected into the blood during the peak of exercise and images of the heart will be taken.
-The radioactive tracer flows with the blood and will show whether there is an area of the heart with decreased blood flow due to a narrowing within the coronary artery.
-During echocardiography, you will be asked to stop and lie down on a table during the peak of exercise so images of the wall of the heart can be imaged.
-The physician will look for any area that does not move well.
-This indicates decreased blood flow from narrowing in the coronary artery.
-MRI stress testing is performed similar to MR angiography.
-If the patient is unable to perform exercise, pharmaceuticals that mimic the heart’s response to exercise may be used.
+If the patient is unable to perform exercise for any reason, drugs that mimic the heart's response to exercise may be used.
+A radioactive tracer will be injected into the blood during the peak of exercise and images of the heart will be taken.
+The radioactive tracer flows with the blood and will show whether there is an area of the heart with decreased blood flow.

 How is angina pectoris treated?

-- Medication: Various medications can be recommended or prescribed such as aspirin, statins, beta-blockers or nitrates.
+- Medication such as aspirin, statins, beta-blockers, calcium channel blockers, or nitrates.

-- Angioplasty and vascular stenting (www.radiologyinfo.org/en/info.cfm?pg=angioplasty): This procedure, which uses balloons and/or stents, is performed to decrease the blockage in the coronary arteries and improve blood flow to the heart.
+- Angioplasty and vascular stenting: In selected cases, following appropriate testing, your doctor may perform angioplasty and stenting.
+This procedure, which uses balloons and/or stents, is performed to open the blockage in the coronary arteries and improve blood flow to the heart.

-- Coronary artery bypass graft surgery (CABG): This surgery increases blood flow to the heart by using a vein, or an artery from elsewhere in the body, and using it to divert blood flow around the area of narrowing or blockage in the coronary arteries of the heart.
+- Coronary artery bypass graft surgery (CABG): This surgery increases blood flow to the heart by using a vein, or an artery from elsewhere in the body to divert blood flow around the area of narrowing or blockage in the coronary arteries of the heart.